acaird/timeline/README.md

    ```
    go run cmd/main.go --help
    ```
+   Currently the options are:
+   - `-font`; this sets the font for the text in the chart.
+The options are limited to one of: DMSans, ComputerModernRoman, Luxi (default "DMSans") with DMSans being a nice sans serif font, ComputerModernRoman which is a nice serifed font, and Luxi, which is built in
+   - `-j` enable verbose JSON output; this is generally not useful but if you want to see the internal representation of the data this is how to do it
+   - `-labelbargap` ; this is an integer that sets the size of the gap between the label and the start of the bar in pixels.
+It is 5px by default.
+This is also used in many other places in the chart to define spacing
+   - `-o` the name of the output file, this defaults to the name of the input file (including any extensions) with the ending `.png`
+   - `-t` this enables verbose text output; this is also generally not useful, but it is another representation of the data that was read from the input file
+   - `-tM` this sets length of major tics on x-axis in pixels, the default is 8px
+   - `-tm` this sets length of minor tics on x-axis in pixels, the default is 5px

    for example, you can produce `the_cure.png` (as shown above) with the command:
    ```
    go run cmd/main.go -o the_cure.png ./examples/the_cure.data